 Graduate students should consult the relevant area program directors for academic advising.
 Once a student has chosen a committee chair, that faculty member becomes the student's chief source of advice.
-Sheila Luna, Kira Assad and the MFA program manager can answer general questions and are a valuable source of information and advice.
+The Graduate Support Staff can answer general questions and are a valuable source of information and advice.
 You may contact them first when you have an advising question.